-Kingswood offers a broad range of A Level courses in the following subjects: Biology, Chemistry, Computer Science, Critical Thinking, Design & Technology, Drama & Theatre Studies, Economics, English Literature, Geography, Government & Politics, History, Latin, Mathematics & Further Mathematics, Modern Languages: French, German and Spanish Music, Physics, Psychology, Physical Education, Philosophy, Ethics & Religious Thought.
+Kingswood offers a broad range of A Level courses in the following subjects: Biology, Chemistry, Computer Science, Design & Technology, Drama & Theatre Studies, Economics, English Literature, Geography, Government & Politics, History, Latin, Mathematics & Further Mathematics, Modern Languages: French, German and Spanish Music, Physics, Psychology, Physical Education, Philosophy, Ethics & Religious Thought.
 A General Studies programme and Extension Seminars are also part of the academic diet.
 Find out more in our Sixth Form Academic Programme.

 You can view a copy of our A Level results.

 Major changes to the A level specifications have been introduced by the Department for Education and, as from September 2016, students will in the main study three A Levels.
 All but the final legacy subjects will be linear, with all exams taken at the end of the two year course to make up the A Level result.
 Those who are particularly academically able may be able to study a fourth subject.
 However, we envisage that this pathway will usually only be taken by Further Mathematicians.
 Instead, many of our students will take an Extended Project Qualification in a subject of their choosing.